apache/flink/docs/apis/batch/libs/table.md

 -->

-**The Table API: an experimental feature**
+**Table API and SQL are experimental features**

-Flink's Table API is a SQL-like expression language embedded in Java and Scala.
+The Table API is a SQL-like expression language that can be embedded in Flink's DataSet and DataStream APIs (Java and Scala).
-Instead of manipulating a `DataSet` or `DataStream`, you can create and work with a relational `Table` abstraction.
-Tables have a schema and allow running relational operations on them, including selection, aggregation, and joins.
-A `Table` can be created from a `DataSet` or a `DataStream` and then queried either using the Table API operators or using SQL queries.
+A `DataSet` or `DataStream` can be converted into a relational `Table` abstraction.
+You can apply relational operators such as selection, aggregation, and joins on `Table`s or query them with regular SQL queries.
-Once a `Table` is converted back to a `DataSet` or `DataStream`, the defined relational plan is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` execution plan.
+When a `Table` is converted back into a `DataSet` or `DataStream`, the logical plan, which was defined by relational operators and SQL queries, is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` execution plan.

 * This will be replaced by the TOC